Olde Oddities

 Recommended

 A classic, pioneering, plotless experimental short with a barrage of rhythmic imagery: Spinning objects, pumping machinery, clockwork, a kaleidoscope of mechanical parts, and in the middle of all this there are people, rapidly changing faces, repetitive marching, smiling and walking, and geometrical figures.
-An industrial ballet of cinematography.
+Mostly about rhythm, shapes, figures and objects, with only a touch of strangeness.
+An industrial ballet of cinematography on the theme of humanity and machines.

 Femme 100 Têtes, La

-Although this was made in 1967, it is based on a 1929 visual book by Dadaist Max Ernst which contains a collage of surreal paintings with a short legend or comment.
-This 20 minute movie attemnpts to bring the collage to life with living paintings, giving each scene a few seconds as the subjects move or float and the painting clicks into place, before rapidly cutting to the next scene.
-Think of this as a more fast-moving and dense Chien Andalou with less shock-value and more static imagery.
-Of course it doesn't really have a narrative even though it is left to the viewer to assemble the images in his head, and besides this, its only flaw is that some images require more time to sink in.
+Although this was made in 1967, it is based on a 1929 visual book by the classic Dadaist painter, Max Ernst, which contains a collage of surreal paintings with a short legend or surreal comment.
+This 20 minute movie brings the collage to life using living paintings and models, giving each scene a few seconds as the subjects move or float and the painting clicks into place, before rapidly cutting to the next scene.
+The imagery is astounding, provocative, beautiful, bizarre, and carefully assembled.
+One can think of this as a more fast-moving and dense Chien Andalou with less shock-value and more static imagery.
+Of course it doesn't really have a narrative and thus can only be enjoyed as a series of live surreal paintings with provocative commentary.
+Another small flaw is that some images require more time to sink in.

 5000 Fingers of Dr. T